herrevilkitten/quip-whiteboard-vue/README.md

-# quip-hello-vue
+# quip-whiteboard-vue

-This is a port of the [Quip jquery stub](https://github.com/quip/quip-apps/tree/master/examples/jquery-stub), using [VueJS](https://vuejs.org/).
+*MAJOR WORK IN PROGRESS*

+This is a virtual, shared whiteboard, using [VueJS](https://vuejs.org/).
+It is designed to be embedded in a Quip document.
+It uses a [Quip RecordList](https://salesforce.quip.com/dev/liveapps/documentation#recordlist) to keep track of the objects in the document.

+Currently supports a few shapes and free-form drawing, a few colors, and various levels of transparency.

+*MAJOR WORK IN PROGRESS*

 ## Important Information